siruthesiru/pilliac/content/posts/Articles/generating-sample-code-with-openai-playground.md

 TocOpen = false
-aliases = ["playground", "ai", "study buddy"] author = "Pilliac" categories = []
-date = 2022-08-23T16:00:00Z
+aliases = ["playground", "ai", "study buddy"] author = "Pilliac" categories = ["Study Buddies"] date = 2022-08-23T16:00:00Z
-description = "But, much like everything, there is a catch." series = [] tags = ["Guides", "Programming"] title = "Generating Sample Code With OpenAI Playground"
+description = "But, much like everything, there is a catch." series = [] tags = ["Guides", "Programming"] title = "Study Buddies: Generating Sample Code With OpenAI Playground"
 +++
 Some fella in a "Ways To Help You Study" video on the tube would probably tell you about tools that they wish they knew about when they were learning about stuff.